 Please be reminded that in accordance with Union data protection requirements, no personal data should be included in the annotated product information annexes.
 This applies to the English version and as well as all the other languages translation versions.
-Please submit annotated product information annexes in an anonymised format (i.e. names of the reviewers removed from the track-changes).
-If you do not wish to do so, please ensure that the individuals whose data is included consented to its sharing with EMA and its further sharing by EMA with third parties such as other marketing authorisation applicants, marketing authorisation holders and National Competent Authorities, as relevant.
+The annotated product information files must include the statement containing the procedure number(s) and may be published on the EMA website as part of the product EPAR page.
+Please submit annotated product information in an anonymised format (i.e. names of the reviewers removed from the track-changes).
+If you do not wish to do so, please ensure that the individuals whose data is included consented to its sharing with EMA, the publication on the EMA website and its further sharing by EMA with third parties such as other marketing authorisation applicants, marketing authorisation holders and National Competent Authorities, as relevant.
 EMA expressly disclaims any liability or accountability for the presence of unnecessary personal data in the annotated product information annexes submitted by the marketing authorisation holder.